-Send your membership secretary a copy of your passport details.
+Send a copy of your passport details to the EMAC Membership Secretary, Michael Hausler at email@example.com.
 A birth certificate or UK driving licence is an acceptable alternative for British nationals to use for the date of birth check by an area club, but not if you are :

 - An Overseas National,